samiparken/ios-GoldenGlow/README.md

 # GoldenGlow
 ## Golden Hour Alarm & Photography Guide - iOS app
-"Don't miss out on the breathtaking beauty of golden skies, whether in the city or nature!"
+"Don't miss out on the breathtaking beauty of the golden hour, no matter where you are."

 ![GoldenGlow Example](/README/golden_glow_demo.JPG)

 - What is [Golden Hour](https://en.wikipedia.org/wiki/Golden_hour_(photography))?

 ## Description
 This app notifies you when Golden Hour starts and ends at your location.
-It is the perfect time for photography or filming people, objects, or any view of a city or nature.
-It will give you beautiful color grading on your result, and it will also refresh you from your busy day and improve your mental health.
+It is the perfect time to take photos or videos of people, objects, or scenery.
+It enhances your images with beautiful color grading.
+With this app, you can enjoy the golden hour and get a break from your busy life.

 - Change Location and Date
   - You can easily adjust your location and date to plan your trips.
 It calculates the golden hour timetable based on your location and date.